GulgDev/SigmaScript/native-libs.md

 sigmaScript.addLib("example", new ExampleLib(sigmaScript)); // Add lib to SigmaScript to make it useable in script files
 ```
 Each variable must be a string, and each function must be a function which takes a list of arguments (string array) and current scope (object with the following properties: `variables`, `function` in SS and `components` only in SSX).

+Libraries can access current SigmaScript instance using `this.sigmaScript`.
+You can also use global `sigmaScript`, but lib property is more preferable.

 ## Example
 ```js